 We waded into the surface waters and swam to the coral reef!
 In my opinion, the most beautiful part of the ocean.

 We read God Made the Ocean from The Happy Day Family Treasury Book.
 It’s always refreshing to read a science book that acknowledges God creating this beautiful world we live in.
-We also read The Magic School Bus Takes a Dive.
+We also read The Magic School Bus On the Ocean Floor.

 One of our coral reef books talked about sea sponges acting as a natural filter for our oceans.
 There was even a sponge experiment at the end of the book.